MicrosoftDocs/cpp-docs/docs/code-quality/walkthrough-analyzing-c-cpp-code-for-defects.md

      The project builds without any warnings or errors.

+## Use source code annotation to discover more issues

 ### To use source code annotation

 1. Annotate formal parameters and return value of the function `AddTail` to indicate the pointer values may be null: